 As of now, reports from Apple suggest that only the iPhone 14 lineup will have the Action mode.
 And on top of that, there’s no clarification on whether they’d be rolling out Action mode for other iPhones.

-How to turn on Action mode on iPhone 14
+How to turn on Action mode on iPhone 15 and 14

 Action mode is just like any other mode on the iPhone 14’s camera app.
 You can swipe through the modes in the slider, choose Action mode, and shoot highly-professional action videos.

 How Apple’s Action mode works on iPhone